fossabot/Todo-By-Me/README.md

 # Todo By Me

-Server-side implementation of cross-platform *Todo By Me* application.
-Backend is written in TypeScript running on Node.js, and implements Firebase SDK for managing authentication, database and data storage.
+Desktop implementation of cross-platform *Todo By Me* application.
+Written in TypeScript running on Node.js, implements Firebase SDK for managing authentication, database and data storage.

 Because this project ignores compiled TypeScript, you need to perform compilation yourself.
 I have put together a concise `tsconfig.json` file as well as building rules in `package.json`, simplifying compilation to